 On Saturday and Sunday, May 5-6, renowned scholars, artists and activists will join Goethe-Institut New York and the Brooklyn Institute for Social Research for Marx Now: A Symposium.
 Across a series of panels and learning sessions, we’ll explore why, 200 years after his birth, Marx remains relevant to our contemporary moment.
 How does Marx speak to a world of extraordinary inequality, political upheaval, fractured identity, ecological degradation, technological acceleration, alienation, and exhaustion?

-A complete schedule and list of participants is below.
+A complete schedule and participant biographies are below.
 Marx Now: A Symposium is free and open to the public.
 For more information and to RSVP, please visit the event page.

 Saturday, May 5

 Featuring Kali Akuno, Chiara Bottici, Ajay Singh Chaudhary, Drucilla Cornell, Benjamin Kunkel, Anwar Shaikh, and McKenzie Wark

 9:30pm: Verso’s Karl Marx 200th Birthday Party (@ Verso Loft in DUMBO)

 10:30am-12:30pm: Panel: Marx and Political Identity

 Featuring Kali Akuno, Ravi Ahmed, Suzanne Schneider, and Antonio Vázquez-Arroyo

 11am-12:30pm: Learning Session 1: The Early Marx and Alienation

 Featuring Kate Aronoff, Alyssa Battistoni, Ajay Singh Chaudhary, and Michelle Miller

 2-3:30pm: Learning Session 2: Marx on Slavery and the American Civil War